cyberboy666/r_e_c_u_r/documentation/exploring_feature_notes/investigating_live_video_input.md

 $ MP4Box -add input.h264 output.mp4
 ```

-the [faq] also addresses the 'can i preview to the lcd screen' question : looks like no - atleast not without copying the exact framebuffer , similar to my experiments displaying omx on the lcd screen. (this still might be possible in the world of openCv but off the table for now! - or maybe not even then - this [adafruit] tutorial talks about the limitations of displaying on a tft screen - "accelerated software will never appear on the PiTFT (it is unaccelerated framebuffer only)" )
+the [faq] also addresses the 'can i preview to the lcd screen' question : looks like no - at least not without copying the exact framebuffer , similar to my experiments displaying omx on the lcd screen. (this still might be possible in the world of openCv but off the table for now! - or maybe not even then - this [adafruit] tutorial talks about the limitations of displaying on a tft screen - "accelerated software will never appear on the PiTFT (it is unaccelerated framebuffer only)" )

 ### research continued : piCapture

-[picapture] is a video capture card designed for the raspberry pi to emulate the piCamera and take advantange of the pi's hardware accelaration. it comes as a 'hat' that also uses ic2 (or serial)
+[picapture] is a video capture card designed for the raspberry pi to emulate the piCamera and take advantage of the pi's hardware acceleration. it comes as a 'hat' that also uses ic2 (or serial)
-to comunicate. there is a python package to access these addational options.
+to communicate. there is a python package to access these additional options.

 these come in two types :